2024 Capital Project

 The Victor Central Schools 2024 Capital Project is a multifaceted proposal with a focus on four major themes.
 Safety and security is not only one of our themes, it is the driving force behind all of them.

-Safety & Security - Our All-Encompassing Focus Improvements to our building entrance security, communication systems (PA & clocks), pedestrian and vehicle traffic, parking and circulation, and Americans with Disabilities Act (ADA) accessibility. |
+Improvements to our building entrance security, communication systems (PA & clocks), pedestrian and vehicle traffic, parking and circulation, and Americans with Disabilities Act (ADA) accessibility.

-Facility Restorations & Replacements Maintaining our facilities and improving building systems that are in disrepair or are now beyond their useful life, including roof replacements, sanitary line replacements, HVAC upgrades, and elevator improvements. |
+Maintaining our facilities and improving building systems that are in disrepair or are now beyond their useful life, including roof replacements, sanitary line replacements, HVAC upgrades, and elevator improvements.

-Building Renovations & Innovation Supporting 21st century learning by modernizing our instructional program spaces to keep our students, staff, and community in sync with the ever-changing world around us. |
+Supporting 21st century learning by modernizing our instructional program spaces to keep our students, staff, and community in sync with the ever-changing world around us.

-Additions Based on Enrollment & Space Needs Additions based on enrollment growth to reduce overcrowding, prepare our students for the future with Science, Technology, Engineering, Arts, and Math (STEAM) programs, expand our universal Pre-K program, and support Students with Disabilities and English Language Learners. |
+Additions based on enrollment growth to reduce overcrowding, prepare our students for the future with Science, Technology, Engineering, Arts, and Math (STEAM) programs, expand our universal Pre-K program, and support Students with Disabilities and English Language Learners.

 Early Childhood School